-Let’s face it, you’ve wondered if your business is going to succeed or not.
-You keep on pouring your heart and soul into your business but for some reason you aren’t making a ton of money.
+Let’s face it: you’ve wondered if your business is going to succeed or not time and again.
+You keep on pouring your heart and soul into your business, but for some reason you aren’t making a ton of money.

-Well the sad part is, there is no sure way to know if your business is going to fail or succeed.
+Well, the sad part is there is no sure way of knowing if your business is going to fail or succeed.
 But these warning signs should help you determine your odds of succeeding.

 It’s easy to say that you have to make money, but in reality that isn’t true.
 You need to be making a profit.
-Bringing in a million dollars a month is useless if you are spending a 100 million.
-That means you would be losing 99 million dollars every month.
+Bringing in a million dollars a month is useless if you are spending a hundred million.
+That means you would be losing ninety-nine million dollars every month.

 Successful businesses make profit.
 And although you may not be profitable right now, you have to work towards it.

-According to the Small Business Administration, most businesses fail in the first 5 years because they can’t make a profit.
+According to the Small Business Administration, most businesses fail in the first five years because they can’t make a profit.

 2. You haven’t talked to a potential customer

 Do you think your business is cool?
 Who cares what you think!
 All that matters is what your customers think because they are the ones paying you.

 If you haven’t talked to a customer yet, you’d better get off your ass and do so.
 And, more importantly, don’t just talk to one; talk to a few.